facebookresearch/vsc2022/docs/baseline_dns.md

 ### Training dataset

 Run inference on queries and references for the training dataset providing `dns` to the `--baseline` argument.
 Also, select the `RESIZE_224_SQUARE` for the `--transforms` to use the appropriate preprocessing for this approach.

 ```
 python -m vsc.baseline.inference \
     --baseline dns \
+    --torchscript_path ./resnet50_l3imac.torchscript.pt \
     --transforms RESIZE_224_SQUARE \
     --store_fp16 --batch_size 128 \
     --accelerator cuda --processes 2 \